Galley: Boarding prevails

-Later medieval navies continued to use similar tactics, with the line abreast formation as standard.
-As galleys were intended to be fought from the bows, and were at their weakest along the sides, especially in the middle.
+Later medieval navies continued to use similar tactics, with a line abreast formation as standard, as galleys were intended to be fought from the bow.
+They were at their weakest along the sides, especially in the middle.
 The crescent formation employed by the Byzantines continued to be used throughout the Middle Ages.
-It would allow the wings of the fleet to crash their bows straight into the sides of the enemy ships at the edge of the formation.
+The ships on the edges of the crescent would attempt to crash their bows straight into the sides of the enemy ships at the edge of the formation.